Terms and Conditions

 9. Fees / Value Added Tax (VAT)

 9.1.
-Fees for Courses and Resources are quoted in pounds sterling inclusive of VAT (if applicable) and exclusive of all postal charges payable in relation to the delivery of your Course (if any) and any import duties, taxes and customs clearances which may be payable either by you or by FME or your Tutor.
-Where VAT is included in the quoted price this will be made clear by your Tutor.
-FME Training Ltd is not currently VAT registered.
+Fees for Courses and Resources are quoted in pounds sterling exclusive of VAT (if applicable) and any import duties, taxes and customs clearances which may be payable either by you or by LOP or your Tutor.
+Where VAT is chargeable by your Tutor this will be stated within the course description, and in this case will be added at checkout.
+LOP is registered for GST in Australia, but not currently VAT registered in the UK.

 9.3.
-If you are a registered business outside the UK then you may not be due to pay VAT, in which case you should email your Tutor (please cc FME) with evidence of your status and your proposed Course.
-Your Tutor will choose whether to charge VAT on their services in such cases, and how payment should be made.
+If you are a registered business outside the UK then you may not be due to pay VAT.
+Please discuss your situation with your Tutor in such cases.

 10.3.
-You acknowledge and accept that FME cannot be held responsible for any technical problems you encounter following the purchase of your Course that are outside the control of FME.
+You acknowledge and accept that LOP cannot be held responsible for any technical problems you encounter following the purchase of your Course that are outside the control of LOP.

 10.4.
-If you experience a problem with your course Course, or poor performance from our study site, then you should report this to mark@fmetraining.com.
-FME shall endeavour to respond within 24 hours (and usually much sooner), and to correct any such fault or poor performance within a reasonable time.
+If you experience a problem with your course, or poor performance from our study site, then you should report this to mark@fmelearnonline.com.
+LOP shall endeavour to respond within 24 hours (and usually much sooner), and to correct any such fault or poor performance within a reasonable time.

 10.5.
-FME is not obliged to offer you any technical support in relation to your use of your Course, but FME may elect to offer technical support and the extent of any such technical support is entirely at the discretion of FME, and FME cannot be held responsible for the any consequence from following, or not following, such support or advice.
-Please contact mark@fmetraining.com for such support; we aim to respond promptly and certainly with 24 hours.
+LOP is not obliged to offer you any technical support in relation to your use of your Course, but LOP may elect to offer technical support and the extent of any such technical support is entirely at the discretion of LOP, and LOP cannot be held responsible for the any consequence from following, or not following, such support or advice.
+Please contact mark@fmelearnonline.com for such support; we aim to respond promptly and certainly with 24 hours.

 10.7.
-FME will use reasonable endeavours to make your Course available but cannot guarantee uninterrupted, timely or error-free availability or that defects will be corrected.
-FME reserves the right to suspend access to FME websites for the purpose of scheduled or emergency maintenance, repairs or upgrades to improve the performance or functionality of the Website.
+LOP will use reasonable endeavours to make your Course available but cannot guarantee uninterrupted, timely or error-free availability or that defects will be corrected.
+LOP reserves the right to suspend access to LOP websites for the purpose of scheduled or emergency maintenance, repairs or upgrades to improve the performance or functionality of the Website.

 a) the operation of the internet and the World Wide Web, including but not limited to viruses;